tugcekonuklar/aws-notes/aws-training/architecture/Home.md

         * Configure route tables and network gateway
     * [What is VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)
     * <img src="./img/23.png" alt="alt text" width="500" height="300">
+    * Each AWS account comes with a default Amazon VPC that is preconfigured for you to use immediately.
+The default Amazon VPC is suitable for getting started quickly and for launching public instances, such as a blog or simple website
 * **Subnet**:
     * <img src="./img/24.png" alt="alt text" width="500" height="300">
     * A subnet is a range of IP addresses in your VPC.